checkedc/checkedc-clang/clang/docs/checkedc/verification-with-seahorn.md

 sea horn --solve file.opt
 ```

+To simplify the process, one can point `clang {args}` to be an alias that runs `clang -finject-verifier-calls -funchecked-pointers-dynamic-check {args}`.
+Then the pipeline above simply becomes: `sea pf file.c`.
+Note that this alias should only be used for verification runs, as the given flags should not be used in normal compilation of a Checked C code.

-The following code is a simple exmaple of an unchecked function with bounds-safe interface that we can verify with CheckedC+Seahorn.
+The following code is a simple example of an unchecked function with bounds-safe interface that we can verify with Checked C+Seahorn.

 ```c
 #include <stdio.h>